An-s-h/JavaGame/AboutTheGame.md

 #Event Handling: Key events are handled to control the player character's movement.
 The player can move left or right using the arrow keys.

 #Game Mechanics: Enemies move horizontally across the screen, and the player must defeats the enemy after  colliding with them.
 The player earns points by defeating enemies for longer durations.
+Additionally, blast animations are displayed after every enemy is defeated.

 #Game State: The game can be paused and resumed using the Escape key.
 The game also tracks the remaining time and displays it on the screen.